bitcoinerlab/descriptors/packages/descriptors/README.md

 import { Output, Psbt, ECPair, signers } from '@bitcoinerlab/descriptors';
 ```

-`DescriptorsFactory(ecc)` is still available for backwards compatibility and
+`DescriptorsFactory(...)` is still available only for 3.x backwards
-advanced initialization.
+compatibility and is planned to stop being a public preset-package API in the
+next major release.